Let’s start with a radical idea: security is not a product.

 What a process entails, is the context-based understanding and analysis of the system of operations, of specific needs, requirements, and capabilities of the system, and tailoring of security methods to the specific and ongoing, adaptive needs of the client.
 Security as a process can still use security products as basic tools for structuring and expediting its work, by not having to reinvent the entire toolkit.
 However, security as a process can never rely on products to provide security.
 The magic-box product idea gets the whole notion of security backwards, and results in serious failures in security when product replaces process.

-By thinking of security as process, we acknowledge the critical role of CS personnel as the actual source of security.
+By thinking of security as process, we acknowledge the critical role of InfoSec personnel as the actual source of security.
 We recognize the need to treat them as experts that they are – rather than imposing often-ignorant requests on the basis of popular culture or trending buzzwords.
-We also acknowledge the need for the CS personnel to be the best: best educated, best incentivized, best performing, etc.
+We also acknowledge the need for the InfoSec personnel to be the best: best educated, best incentivized, best performing, etc.

 [i] Etymology of terms can be very useful – it helps us isolate the intent of the terms, and can often shed light on what is and is not supposed to be covered by the term usage.
 Etymonline.com is a handy resource for initial etymological analysis.